-- 2.2.1.7 For larger buildings, develop a glazing strategy to lower the overall window to wall ratio to reduce heat gain and loss, using strategies such as: - i.
-Use high efficiency glazing where a greater window to wall ratio is desired. - ii.
-Use large windows rather than many smaller windows to reduce heat loss through framing. - iii.
-Optimize daylighting and solar gain potential when establishing window size and location. - 2.2.1.8 Solar shading devices (e.g. overhangs, louvers, vertical fins, and brise-soleils) should be used to obstruct direct sunlight from entering a building, especially on west and south facing elevations, to reduce the need for additional cooling (see Figure 6). - 2.2.1.9 Shading devices, where utilized, should be a seamless part of the building architecture, and their form, materials, colour, and texture should enhance the overall aesthetic of the building while maintaining functionality. - 2.2.1.10 Consider design strategies to reduce the thermal bridging and heat loss potential of balconies. - 2.2.1.11 To reduce the carbon footprint of building materials consider: - i.
-Using materials with high energy efficiency and performance ratings. - ii.
-Using materials that actively reduce carbon in the atmosphere by sequestering carbon during their lifecycle (e.g. certain types of wood, bio-based products, and innovative concrete).
+iii.
+Use high efficiency glazing where a greater window to wall ratio is desired.

+iv.
+Use large windows rather than many smaller windows to reduce heat loss through framing.

+v.
+Optimize daylighting potential when establishing window size and location to reduce the need for artificial lighting.

+- 2.2.1.8 Solar shading devices (e.g. overhangs, louvers, vertical fins, and brise-soleils) should be used to obstruct direct sunlight from entering a building, especially on west and south facing elevations, to reduce the need for additional cooling (see Figure 6). - 2.2.1.9 Shading devices, where utilized, should be a seamless part of the building architecture, and their form, materials, colour, and texture should enhance the overall aesthetic of the building while maintaining functionality. - 2.2.1.10 Consider design strategies to reduce the thermal bridging and heat loss potential of balconies. - 2.2.1.11 To reduce the carbon footprint of building materials consider:

+i.
+Using materials with high energy efficiency and performance ratings.

+ii.
+Using materials that actively

+reduce carbon in the atmosphere by sequestering carbon during their lifecycle (e.g. certain types of wood, bio-based products, and innovative concrete).